datalad-handbook/book/docs/basics/101-140-filesystem.rst

 the dataset will break the linkage between the datasets.
 This can be fixed easily though.
 Let's try it.

-As section (todo: link section on config files) explains, each sibling is registered in ``.git/config`` in a "submodule" section.
+As section todo link `config` explains, each sibling is registered in ``.git/config`` in a "submodule" section.
 Let's look at how our sibling "roommate" is registered there:

-.. runrecord:: _examples/DL-101-114-140
+.. runrecord:: _examples/DL-101-140-140
    :language: console
    :workdir: dl-101/DataLad-101
    :emphasize-lines: 14-15

    $ cat .git/config

 As you can see, its "url" is specified as a relative path.
+Say your room mate's directory is a dataset you would want to move.
 Let's see what happens if we move the dataset such that the path does not point to the dataset anymore:

-.. runrecord:: _examples/DL-101-114-141
+.. runrecord:: _examples/DL-101-140-141
    :language: console
    :workdir: dl-101/DataLad-101